xternet/ethereum-org-website/README.md

 ### 5. Local development with lambda functions

-There may be times where you develop features that make external API requests to other services.
-For these we write lambda functions to obfuscate API keys.
+There may be times when you develop features that make external API requests to other services.
+For these, we write lambda functions to obfuscate API keys.

 To use an existing function locally you don't need to do anything.
 Just check that you have set the necessary ENV variables in the `.env` file.

 To create a new function, you will need to create two files:

 - One in `src/lambdas` where the logic will live.
 These are the ones that will be deployed to Netlify.
 These functions follow [this format](https://docs.netlify.com/functions/build-with-javascript/#synchronous-function-format).
-- One in `src/api` that will be just a wrapper around the previous one in order to be compatible with Gatsby functions.
+- One in `src/api` that will be just a wrapper around the previous one to be compatible with Gatsby functions.
 More on the [Gatbsy docs](https://www.gatsbyjs.com/docs/reference/functions/getting-started/) for the format they follow.

 Typically, you will develop and test functions in the Gatsby context, by running `yarn start`.